Section

 agency representative’s signature on a general consent form

-prior to the delivery of behavioral health services, except in an
+prior to the delivery of behavioral health services.

 years and older or the person’s legal guardian, or in the